This is a sponsored post written by me on behalf of Foster Farms. All opinions are 100% mine.

 Not only did it take something off my plate while occupying Jonathan’s time and energy, I loved seeing the pride and sense of personal responsibility that it gave him.
 It may sound small, but these small things add up!

 I started thinking about this as I was hurriedly throwing together his lunch on the third (yes, third) day of school.
 I had a brilliant thought – Jonathan knows what he likes, and he likes to do things for himself, why am I the one doing this?
 He could easily do this himself.
 Thus began my great fridge experiment.
 I cleared out the whole long bottom drawer that Jonathan can easily see into and stuffed it full of things that I know he likes – bags of raw veggies, baggies of grapes, crackers, applesauce, cheese sticks, juice boxes, etc. I told him that he could pick 4 things out of it for his lunch every day.
 He was, as you can see, very excited with my flash of genius.
+For people out there who have to go to work, not to worry because there are still efficient food service in your company that would keep you energized throughout the day.
 One of the things that really inspired this idea was a new product that I’ve found and have fallen in love with- Foster Farms Bold Bites Chicken.
 These are seasoned bites of juicy chicken breast, perfect for an easy meal as-is!
 They have great flavors- Caribbean Jerk, Cajun (my favorite), Parmesan Garlic (Jonathan’s favorite), and Korean BBQ (Michael’s favorite!).
 As you can see, my experiment was a complete success- Jonathan was thrilled with his newfound freedom, responsibility and independence, I was thrilled that my inner mental battle with packed lunches is over, AND both kids know where they can get a quick, healthy lunch or snack whenever they want!
 A real win!!
 So give it a try, hopefully you will find as much success with this as I did!
 Check out Bold Bites from Foster Farms, too- and their Foster Farms Honey Crunchy Corn Dogs and Foster Farms Chicken Breast Nuggets as well!